The Golden Virgin: Early years (1897–1914)

+Not having occasion to see such a site every day, I made the best of it and examined the statue from near at hand making several circles round it.

-In 1914.
-German forces suspected a French observation post was housed in the church's bell tower] so from in October 1914 they shelled the dome.
-By January 7, 1915, the dome was destroyed and by January 21, 1915, the base of the statue was hit and the statue "tilted alarmingly".
-The sculpture was designed by French sculptor Albert Roze in 1897 and it was placed atop the Basilique Notre-Dame de Brebières.
-The sculpture depicts a golden-colored Virgin Mary holding the infant Christ high above her head.
+In 1914, World War I had begun and 80 percent of the German Army had mobilized and were positioned on the Western Front.
+By the end of 1914, German troops held strong defensive positions inside France.
+In 1914, German forces suspected a French observation post was housed in the church's bell tower so beginning in October 1914, they shelled the dome.
+In 1915, during the Battle of the Somme, the sculpture was shelled and left leaning at an angle of more than 90 degrees to the vertical axis.

+World War I and later (1915–1929)

+By 7 January 1915, the dome was destroyed and by 21 January, the base of the statue was hit and the statue "tilted alarmingly".
 Although artillery shells destroyed much of the town of Albert, the statue of Mary remained attached to the Basilica but was tilted at an extreme angle.

-Superstitious soldiers studied the sculpture daily; they wrote about it in their diaries and remarked it was knocked over and threatening to fall at any time.
-Messages about the statue were passed between troops; it was often said to be a portent; “When the Virgin falls, the war will end”.
+Many soldiers were superstitious and they studied the sculpture daily; they wrote about it in their diaries and remarked that it was knocked over and threatening to fall at any time.
+Messages about the statue were passed between troops; it was often said to be a portent; "When the Virgin falls, the war will end".
 Soldiers also said whoever knocked down the statue would lose the war.

-The statue became a symbol to British and German troops; soldiers remarked the Virgin Mary was keeping the baby Christ from falling.
-By 1918, German troops occupied the city of Albert and the British shelled the Basilique to deprive the Germans of the elevated position, and the statue was toppled.
+The statue became a symbol to both British and German troops; soldiers remarked the Virgin Mary was keeping the baby Christ from falling.
+On 27 March 1918, The Golden Virgin was at the center of fighting.
+During the night an intense moonlit battlefield allowed the Germans to target British troops and target the sculpture.
+German troops occupied the city of Albert in 1918 and the British shelled the Basilique in order to deprive the Germans of the elevated position, and the statue was toppled.
 It was never recovered.
-Coincidentally, WWI ended November 11, 1918.
+By 28 September 1918, the sculpture was reported to have fallen and only partial walls of the Basilica were left standing.
+German troops had destroyed the building including the basement.
+German troops also set clockwork bombs which were timed to explode three weeks after they left.
+Coincidentally, World War I ended 11 November 1918.